bwoshea/ACRES_MPI_tutorial/INSTALLATION.md

 While it's fine to run short computational tasks on the development node, anything that uses significant resources (CPUs, memory, etc.) should run using the batch system.
-You can easily use your new version of Anaconda in a slurm batch script.
+You can easily use your new version of Anaconda in a [Slurm](https://wiki.hpcc.msu.edu/display/ITH/Job+Scheduling+by+SLURM) batch script.
 To do so, look at the file `mpi_examples/example_batch_script.sb` in this repository, and note the section that starts with the comment "#### THE LINES BELOW THIS SET UP THE PYTHON ENVIRONMENT".